Understanding the science behind noise measurements helps you interpret your documentation reports accurately.

 For legal complaints, relative measurements and timestamped data are most valuable.
 Consistently elevated readings relative to the ordinance limit provide strong evidence, regardless of absolute calibration.

-Use our tool to generate professional noise evidence reports
+Use our tool to generate noise level documentation reports

 use noise evidence calculator